2019 Realauction Tax Certificate Sale Auction

 When does the auction start and end?
 How does the auction work?

 The auction web site generally opens for registration, deposits, research and preliminary bidding approximately 3-4 weeks prior to the official auction date.
-The day of the auction, as each batch closes, preliminary bids are submitted and made official.
+On the day of the auction, as each batch closes, valid bids are submitted and made official.

 The auction officially begins when the certificates in batch 1 are awarded.
 Each subsequent batch will close every 30-60 minutes (depending on the County) until the last batch closes when the auction ends.